realm/realm-core/README.md

 --------------------

 Fedora is distributing binary packages as `.rpm` files.
-In order to create packages for Fedora, should you install a few packages:
+In order to create packages for Fedora, you need to install a few packages:

     sudo yum install rpmdevtools rpmbuild